Ten of the Best Walks in and Around Melbourne

 KEPPEL LOOKOUT TRAIL, MARYSVILLE

 Venture northeast of Melbourne to gorgeous Marysville and prepare to soak up some raw nature and unbelievable views on the Keppel Lookout Trail.
 Starting and finishing at the car park on Falls Road, this wild 11-kilometre bush loop is ideal for adventurous types, featuring plenty of steep inclines, stringybark forest and uneven terrain.
 But in reward, you'll get to stop by four of the area's most legendary lookouts, beginning with some sweeping sights from atop Keppel Lookout.
 Then, climb around the ridge, before trekking down the length of Steavenson Falls, which are the highest waterfalls in Victoria.
 The whole hike will likely take you three to four hours — depending how long you stop for photography breaks along the way, of course.
+And, once you're all tuckered out, be sure to experience all the best things to do in the greater Marysville area.

 How far?
 2.5-hour drive.